Dynamical properties of convex cocompact actions in projective space: Introduction

 The author would like to thank his advisor, Jeff Danciger, for providing endless amounts of guidance and encouragement.
-In addition we thank Fanny Kassel for giving useful feedback on an earlier draft of this paper.
+We also would like to thank Fanny Kassel for giving useful feedback, and two anonymous referees for helpful comments and insights.